22-jsn/textanalysis/README.md

 #Data Cleaning Process

-- Removed complaints with missing `Consumer complaint narrative` entries
+- Removed complaints with missing 'Consumer complaint narrative' entries
-- Converted `Date received` to proper date format using `lubridate`
+- Converted 'Date received' to proper date format using 'lubridate'
-- Extracted `year` and `month` for trend visualization
+- Extracted 'year' and 'month' for trend visualization
-- Tokenized narratives using `unnest_tokens()` and removed stop words
+- Tokenized narratives using 'unnest_tokens()' and removed stop words
 - Merged complaint data with two sentiment lexicons: **Bing** and **NRC**
 - Filtered and grouped text for analysis and visual clarity